realnews-gateway/emergency-publishing-system/architecture/README.md

 The Architecture module documents the system’s structural foundation.
 It explains how the Emergency Channel functions as the core subsystem, how supporting modules feed into it, how data moves through the system, and how security and resilience are maintained.

-This module is the authoritative reference for understanding and extending the Emergency Publishing System.
+This module is the authoritative reference for understanding and extending the Empus.